UPDATE: This post about where to sell art online was first published on 1 September 2018 and updated on 9 August 2021

 But what does that actually mean for the local artist in Australia?
 How do you start and where do you go?

 Luckily for you, we’ve done the groundwork.
-Here is a roundup of four of the best places to sell art online in Australia.
+Here is a roundup of eight of the best places to sell art online in Australia.

 8 places to sell art online